Jorjo77/Jorjo77/README.md

 # Welcome

 ### Hey there!
-### I'm Georgi Kolev, a junior enthusiast diving into the world of web development.
-Currently honing my React.JS skills  with a passion for coding.
+### I'm Georgi Kolev, a passionate enthusiast diving into the world of web development.
+Currently, I honing my React.JS skills with a passion for coding.
 <br/>